Mayo Clinic Care Network Content

 Breaking the ice

-- Seize the moment.
-When a TV program or music video raises issues about responsible sexual behavior, use it as a springboard for discussion.
-Remember that everyday moments — such as riding in the car or putting away groceries — sometimes offer the best opportunities to talk.
+• Seize the moment.
+When sex comes up in a show or song, use it as a way to start a talk.
+Everyday moments — such as riding in the car or putting away groceries — are often the best chances to talk.

-- Be honest.
-If you're uncomfortable, say so — but explain that it's important to keep talking.
+• Be honest.
+If you're uncomfortable, say so.
+But keep talking.
 If you don't know how to answer your teen's questions, offer to find the answers or look them up together.

-- Be direct.
-Clearly state your feelings about specific issues, such as oral sex and intercourse.
-Present the risks objectively, including emotional pain, sexually transmitted infections and unplanned pregnancy.
-Explain that oral sex isn't a risk-free alternative to intercourse.
+• Be direct.
+Clearly state your feelings about sex.
+Give facts about risks such as emotional pain, sexually transmitted infections (STIs) and unplanned pregnancy.
+Explain that oral sex isn't a risk-free choice instead of intercourse.

-- Invite more discussion.
-Let your teen know that it's OK to talk with you about sex whenever he or she has questions or concerns.
+• Invite more talks.
+Let your teen know that it's OK to talk with you about sex when questions or concerns arise.
 Reward questions by saying, "I'm glad you came to me."